f5devcentral/f5-big-iq-lab/docs/class1/module2/lab2.rst

    GET https\:\/\/10.1.1.4/mgmt/shared/appsvcs/task/<id>

-6. Login on BIG-IQ as **david**, go to Application tab and check the application is displayed and analytics are showing.
+6. Login on BIG-IQ as **david**, go to Applications tab and check the application is displayed and analytics are showing.

 .. warning:: Starting 7.0, BIG-IQ displays AS3 application services created using the AS3 Declare API as Unknown Applications.
              You can move those application services using the GUI, the `Move/Merge API`_ or create it directly into